adrianmarkperea/adrianperea.dev/content/blog/a-gentle-introduction-to-genetic-algorithms/index.md

 1 in  3,381,391,910,000,000,000,000,000,000,000,000,000,000,000,000,000,000.

-And even if the monkey were able to write one million phrases per second, to be abel to write this phrase randomly at least *once*, it would take this much time:
+And even if the monkey were able to write one million phrases per second, to be able to write this phrase randomly at least *once*, it would take this much time:

 **5,142,335,400,000,000,000,000,000,000,000,000,000,000,000,000 years**